dweng0/wildflower/README.md

 ## Usage

-Use webpack to compile the source code into the lib folder
+Use browserify to compile the source code into the lib folder

 user npm run test to watch and compile on change